riewarden/improvlaurie-eleventy/notes/hubs/transresources.md

 ---
 title: Trans Resources
 ---
+This page contains helpful resources for anyone UK or Nottingham-based who is looking for trans-related support and community.
 ## Nottingham Trans Resources
 - [Notts Trans Hub](https://www.nottstranshub.org/) Nottingham's main trans charity.
 They have a [Facebook](https://www.facebook.com/nottstranshub/?locale=en_GB) group and Discord server.
   - **Genderphoria** - Group for Nottingham-based trans youth, in collaboration with Notts Trans Hub.
 Contact Trans Hub for more info.